 If I am Sick, Should I Still go to The Dentist?

 Flu season is here and many additional illnesses are circulating as well (see our home page for information on COVID-19), leaving many of us feeling less than great.
-While many of us power through and continue on with our everyday routines, even while feeling under the weather, there are certain instances when you should reschedule planned activities due to illness - like your upcoming dental appointment.
+While many of us power through and continue on with our everyday routines, even while feeling under the weather, there are certain instances when you should reschedule planned activities due to illness - like your upcoming dental appointment, leaving you to wonder, "If I am sick, should I still go to the dentist?"

 Below are some illnesses you may experience and our recommendation on rescheduling or keeping your dental visit: